PKU-Alignment/Safe-Policy-Optimization/README.md

 python ppo_lag.py --env-id SafetyPointGoal1-v0 --seed 0
 ```

-To run a benchamrk parallelly, for example, you can use the following command to run PPO-Lag, TRPO-Lag in SafetyAntVelocity-v1, SafetyHalfCheetahVelocity-v1:
+To run a benchamrk parallelly, for example, you can use the following command to run `PPO-Lag`, `TRPO-Lag` in `SafetyAntVelocity-v1`, `SafetyHalfCheetahVelocity-v1`:

 ```bash
 cd safepo/single_agent